drduh/YubiKey-Guide/README.md

 done
 ```

-Adjust the trust of the additional uids to be ultimate:
+Adjust the trust of the additional IDs to *ultimate*:

 ```console
 gpg --command-fd=0 --pinentry-mode=loopback --edit-key "$KEYID" <<EOF